 If Patty files a speedy trial motion on day 60, the court probably would not grant it since it scheduled the trial as soon as it could, and the added day did not likely prejudice her case.

-Interestingly, Nevada law gives prosecutors the right to a speedy trial as well.
+Interestingly, Nevada law also gives prosecutors the right to a speedy trial.
 Prosecutors can demand that you stand trial within 60 days of your arraignment unless:

 Nevada judges weigh four factors when deciding whether your right to a speedy trial has been violated: